Fantomas42/mots-vides/README.rst

 Advanced
 --------

-*Mots vides* also provides two objects for managing the stop words in your language.
+*Mots vides* also provides two classes for managing the stop words in your language.

 ``StopWord`` which is a container for a collection of stop words.
-By default is language agnostic, but can be easily manipulated to enrich the collection: ::
+By default is language agnostic, but can be easily manipulated to create the collection: ::

   >>> from mots_vides import StopWord